Founded in 1611, Charterhouse is one of the UK’s leading independent schools, providing a first class education for boys and girls aged 13 to 18.

 Charterhouse School is set within an inspiring 250‑acre campus, conveniently located close to London and within 50 minutes of Heathrow and Gatwick airports.

 With 17 grass sports pitches, 3 full‑sized Astroturf pitches, an athletics stadium, a sports centre, 24 tennis courts and a 9‑hole golf course, not to mention beautiful lawns and gardens, the campus is one of the best, if not the best, in the country.
 Combined with a 235‑seat theatre and separate music performance and art display spaces, the School’s setting encourages pupils to contribute, and provides a safe community in which to explore and grow.

-With more than 80 different sports and activities, including music, drama and other creative opportunities, everyone is encouraged to develop existing interests to exciting levels and take up new ones.
-A great many clubs and societies are pupil‑led, offering real leadership opportunities and few limits to what can be pursued.
+With more than 80 different sports and activities, including music, drama and other creative opportunities, all pupils are encouraged to develop existing interests to exciting levels and to take up new ones.
+All pupils have the opportunity to enjoy themselves across a range of sports and creative arts activities, making use of the school’s impressive facilities.

-Charterhouse is one of the very few schools now that is almost 100% boarding, with daily life for all pupils revolving around the Houses.
-The Housemasters/Housemistresses and their families live in the Houses, with our boys and girls also supported by resident Matrons, Assistant House staff and a team of tutors.
+Inclusivity sits at the heart of life at Charterhouse and whether you are a boarder or a day pupil, your House offers a strong sense of identity and community, and is a welcoming home from home.
+The Heads of Houses are supported by a team of tutors and pastoral staff.
 Each tutor has a small number of pupils with whom he or she meets at least once a week to provide the help and encouragement that enables every pupil to make the most of life at the School.

 - Senior School, Sixth Form